 Since the Marbury v.
 Madison decision, the power of judicial review has remained unchallenged.
 Today, this power is exercised by both federal and state courts.
-For example, as your students will read in Chapter 4, several of the laws that Congress has passed in an attempt to protect minors from Internet pornography have been held unconstitutional by the courts.
+For example, several of the laws that Congress has passed in an attempt to protect minors from Internet pornography have been held unconstitutional by the courts.
 If the courts did not have the power of judicial review, the constitutionality of these acts of Congress could not be challenged in court-a congressional statute would remain law until changed by Congress.
 Because of the importance of Marbury v.
 Madison in our legal system, the courts of other countries that have adopted a constitutional democracy often cite this decision as a justification for judicial review.